11BelowStudio/HECC-IT/Technical Documentation/Backblast.md

 (If I haven't gotten around to making the page public yet, the password you need to enter to see it will be `301`).

+## 4.3.1: The Development of Backblast

-With that said and done, time to discuss the development of it and the thought process behind it.
+With that said and done, time to discuss the development of *Backblast*, and the thought processes behind it.

-## The initial idea
+## 4.3.1.1: The initial idea

 As mentioned earlier on, in the document about the final version of the HECCIN' Game, I was aiming to create a game involving timeloops, where the player would 'die' multiple times,